groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/j2k-to-pdf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-J2K"
+        - icon: "far fa-image"
           title: " About J2K File Format"
           content: |
             A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
-This file format is used by the Joint Photographic Experts Group (JPEG) 2000 files.
-J2K files store metadata information about the image file in XML unlike .jpeg or .jpg that use the EXIF format for this purpose.
-J2K files support 15-bit color, alpha transparency, and lossless compression.
-Several commercial APIs exist to decode JPEG 2000 imags such as J2K-Codec.
-A J2K file can be opened on Windows OS using the standard image viewers.

           link: "https://docs.fileformat.com/image/j2k/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"